hairyf/overlastic/docs/react/provider.md

 # Injection Provider ✨ (v0.5.0+)

 Obtaining the current node's context can be quite cumbersome when there is a Context/Provider present.
-While using `useOverlayHolder` requires placing the `holder` in the node, a global `Provider` can inherit the context from the node and render all pop-ups in bulk.
+While using `useOverlay` requires placing the `holder` in the node, a global `Provider` can inherit the context from the node and render all pop-ups in bulk.

 Therefore, we provide the following components and hooks support: